 Of note, Corbin pitched better against winning teams and owned the Dodgers holding them to a scant 0.90 ERA in 2018.
 The one area the Diamondbacks failed was with Corbin’s catcher.
 He clicked with Jeff Mathis and had a 1.83 ERA with him while with Alex Avila his ERA was 3.34.
 The sample sizes was 86 and 73 innings respectively so not exactly small sample sizes.
 In spring training Corbin should get plenty of work with Kurt Suzuki and Yan Gomes who was acquired last week.
 Gomes has a great reputation as a defensive catcher who handled the top rated Indians staff of Kluber, Bauer and Carrasco.

-Corbin’s money pitch is the slider that has wicked left to right movement dropping off the table and had a 54% swing and miss rate in 2018 and held opposing batters to just an average of .148.
-It also is not your imagination that Corbin used the slider more and that was just one of many changes to his arsenal and mechanics as he made several adjustments last season.
-Like lefty Rich Hill, he also threw a slow curveball and changed his release point and threw more chase pitches out of the zone especially with Jeff Mathis behind the plate who he trusted when he purposely spiked a pitch in the dirt.
+Corbin’s money pitch is the slider that he threw 41% of the time in 2018.
+That pitch has wicked left to right movement dropping off the table and had a 54% swing and miss rate in 2018 and held opposing batters to just an average of .148.
+It also is not your imagination that Corbin used the slider more often in 2018, and that was just one of many changes to his arsenal and mechanics as he made several adjustments last season.
+Like lefty Rich Hill, he also threw a slow curveball and changed his release point and threw more chase pitches out of the zone especially with Jeff Mathis behind the plate who he trusted when he purposely spiked a pitch in the dirt, and the catcher is a key part to his success.
 His changeup continues to be a work-in-progress and that is where he could improve if he got that pitch to be a key part of his repertoire.
 Yes, there is always room for improvement.

 Nats owner Mark Lerner and general manager Mike Rizzo had a face-to-face with Corbin last week in DC and Rizzo said they parted with a good feeling.
 In fact Corbin only visited three teams which included the rival Phillies and the Yankees who were by many accounts the “odds-on” favorite based on Corbin’s boyhood fandom for the pinstriped team from NYC.